-- To be treated with respect and dignity, giving due consideration to your right to privacy and the need to maintain confidentiality of your medical information. - To be provided with information about the plan its services, including Covered Services practitioners, and member rights and responsibilities. - To receive fully translated written member information in your preferred language, including all grievance and appeals notices. - To make recommendations about CalViva Health's member rights and responsibilities policy. - To be able to choose a primary care provider within CalViva Health's network. - · To have timely access to network providers. - To participate in decision making with providers regarding your own health care, including the right to refuse treatment. - To voice grievances, either verbally or in writing, about the organization or the care you got. - To know the medical reason for CalViva Health's decision to deny, delay, terminate or change a request for medical care. - To get care coordination. - To ask for an appeal of decisions to deny, defer or limit services or benefits. - To get no-cost interpreting services for your language. - To get free legal help at your local legal aid office or other groups. - To formulate advance directives.
+- To be treated with respect and dignity, giving due consideration to your right to privacy and the need to maintain confidentiality of your medical information such as medical history, mental and physical condition or treatment, and reproductive or sexual health. - To be provided with information about the plan its services, including Covered Services practitioners, and member rights and responsibilities. - To receive fully translated written member information in your preferred language, including all grievance and appeals notices. - To make recommendations about CalViva Health's member rights and responsibilities policy. - To be able to choose a primary care provider within CalViva Health's network. - To have timely access to network providers. - To participate in decision making with providers regarding your own health care, including the right to refuse treatment.

-- To ask for a State Hearing if a service or benefit is denied and you have already filed an appeal with CalViva Health and are still not happy with the decision, or if did not get a decision on your appeal after 30 days, including information on the circumstances under which an expedited hearing is possible. - To disenroll from CalViva Health and change to another health plan in the county upon request. - · To access minor consent services. - To get no-cost written member information in other formats (including braille, large-size print, audio and accessible electronic formats) upon request and in a timely fashion appropriate for the format being requested and in accordance with Welfare & Institutions Code Section 14182 (b)(12). - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation. - To truthfully discuss information on available treatment options and alternatives, presented in a manner appropriate to your condition and ability to understand, regardless of cost or coverage. - To have access to and get a copy of your medical records, and request that they be amended or corrected, as specified in 45 Code of Federal Regulations §164.524 and 164.526. - Freedom to exercise these rights without adversely affecting how you are treated by CalViva Health, your providers or the State. - To have access to family planning services, Freestanding Birth Centers, Federally Qualified Health Centers, Indian Health Clinics, midwifery services, Rural Health Centers, sexually transmitted infection services and emergency services outside CalViva Health's network pursuant to the federal law.
+- To voice grievances, either verbally or in writing, about the organization or the care you got. - To know the medical reason for CalViva Health's decision to deny, delay, terminate or change a request for medical care. - To get care coordination. - To ask for an appeal of decisions to deny, defer or limit services or benefits. - To get no-cost interpreting services for your language. - To get no-cost legal help at your local legal aid office or other groups. - · To formulate advance directives. - To ask for a State Hearing if a service or benefit is denied and you have already filed an appeal with CalViva Health and are still not happy with the decision, or if did not get a decision on your appeal after 30 days, including information on the circumstances under which an expedited hearing is possible. - To disenroll from CalViva Health and change to another health plan in the county upon request. - · To access minor consent services. - To get no-cost written member information in other formats (including braille, large-size print, audio and accessible electronic formats) upon request and in a timely fashion appropriate for the format being requested and in accordance with Welfare & Institutions Code Section 14182 (b)(12). - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation. - To truthfully discuss information on available treatment options and alternatives, presented in a manner appropriate to your condition and ability to understand, regardless of cost or coverage. - To have access to and get a copy of your medical records, and request that they be amended or corrected, as specified in 45 Code of Federal Regulations §164.524 and 164.526. - Freedom to exercise these rights without adversely affecting how you are treated by CalViva Health, your providers or the State. - To have access to family planning services, Freestanding Birth Centers, Federally Qualified Health Centers, Indian Health Clinics, midwifery services, Rural Health Centers, sexually transmitted infection services and emergency services outside CalViva Health's network pursuant to the federal law. - To request an Appeal of a denied claim up to 60 days from the date on the notice you receive.
+This notice is called the "Notice of Adverse Benefit Determination (NABD)."
+The Appeal process is through the State Fair Hearing.
+You can also ask how to continue with your health care during the Appeal process.